ObelusFamily/Anythink-Market-uae7q/readme.md

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Installing repo
+Followed instructions, and then when pointing browser to localhost:3000 I received an error:"crbug/1173575, non-JS module files deprecated."